LarsBehrenberg/IA-prototype/content/posts/a-dummy-impressionist-artist.md

     rightImageUrl: /assets/berthe-morisot-jeune-fille-au-manteau.jpg
     rightImageTitle: extra alt tag here
 textSections:
-  - textTitle: 'Cezanne: The Card Players'
+  - textTitle: "Cezanne: The Card Players"
     text: >-
-      ### In early 2002, the tiny oil-rich State of Qatar purchased one of Cezanne's five Card Players for a reported price of $259 million.
+      ### In early 2002, the tiny oil-rich State of Qatar purchased one of
+      Cezanne's five Card Players for a reported price of $259 million.

       | Sale Price: | Adjusted Price: | Date of Sale: | Buyer/Seller:                    |